 During the interrupted slots on serving cells which are fully or partially overlapped with MG, the UE is not required to conduct reception/transmission from/to the corresponding NR serving cells except the reception of signals used for RRM measurement in Rel-15.
 If necessary, further clarification should be introduced in 38.133 and the exact wording can be decided later.

+On downlink, half-slots result before and after the measurement gap, and on uplink, a half-slot results before the measurement gap.
 Wether UE can conduct reception/transmission from/to the corresponding NR cells is up to UE implementation in Rel-15

+.

 It can be further discussed how to use the partially overlapped slot before and after MG in future release.
 (ZTE still needs time to check.
 Others are OK.)